microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Postconditions

 The postconditions characterize what is guaranteed to be true about the effect of the edit provided the preconditions were satisfied.
+The term "intention" is often used in relation to an edit's postconditions: they capture what the purpose of the edit is.
 This is often expressed in terms of the resulting state after the edit is applied.
 For example, move edits guarantee that the targeted nodes end up at the specified destination.
+In other words, the intention for a move edit is to have the targeted node reside at the destination.

 When expressed in terms of the document state, these postconditions typically only hold immediately after the edit as opposed to holding indefinitely.